Like it? Share it!

 Bored of your regular weight-training routine?
 Mix up your sets!

-Many people who weight-train on a regular and consistent basis stick to a certain routine, and are reluctant to venture outside of their comfort zone.
+Many people who weight-train on a consistent basis stick to a certain routine, and are reluctant to venture outside of their comfort zone.
 It’s easy to get comfortable with a routine, and follow it day-in and day-out, week after week.
 And this isn’t necessarily a bad idea!
 As a personal trainer, I design most of my clients’ programs following a similar set design: either straight sets or pyramid sets.
 And, for most people most of the time, this is totally satisfactory and effective.
 Also, if you are struggling with functional movements and balance issues–due to age, injury, postural compensations, etc–you should focus on improving functional fitness before introducing weights into their program (Infofit also offers posture, pain, and movement analysis).

 Giant Sets, Super sets, Drop sets